Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Introduction

-A major advantage of the Dietz representation is its general model for the representation of bonding.
-As a result, it is straightforward to describe complex bonding systems such as organometallics, with ferrocene and diborane being given as examples in the original article.
-The lack of labeling requirements for delocalised bonding stands in contrast to string based representations such as SMILES, which has explicit rules in the grammar (a form of labeling) for aromatic carbon, and two rules for different cases of aromatic nitrogen.
+To show that the same constitutional machinery extends beyond typical organic examples, we include an organometallic case.
+A major advantage of the Dietz representation is its general model for bonding, making it straightforward to describe complex systems such as organometallics (e.g., ferrocene) and electron-deficient bonding (e.g., diborane).
+It is straightforward to describe complex bonding systems such as organometallics, with ferrocene and diborane already given as motivating examples in the original article.
+Delocalised bonding is represented explicitly via bonding systems rather than through special atom types or bond labels.
+This stands in contrast to string-based representations such as SMILES, whose grammar encodes aromaticity through atom typing (e.g.\ \texttt{c}, \texttt{n}, \texttt{[nH]}) and a collection of special-case rules for different heteroaromatic environments.